-Missoula County Public Schools, School District #1, is excited to announce the opening of two Early Kindergarten classrooms for the 18-19 school year.
-The two classes of up to 20 students each will be housed at the Jefferson Center at 1700 South Avenue and will welcome students to their first day of school on Wednesday, September 26, 2018.
+Missoula County Public Schools, School District #1, will offer two Early Kindergarten classrooms for the 2019-2020 school year.
+The two classes of up to 18 students each will be housed at the Jefferson Center at 1700 South Avenue and will welcome students to their first day of school on Tuesday, September 3, 2019.
 Early Kindergarten classrooms will be separate from the existing Preschool classrooms at Jefferson Center, but students will have chances to intermingle during the school day.

 The goal of the Early Kindergarten program is to help targeted students with kindergarten readiness skills.
 We are focusing the Early Kindergarten classrooms on students who live in the following neighborhoods:

 - Franklin to the Fort ( Franklin Elementary)